GRAYgoose124/dizzy/DESIGN.md

     tasks = list[Tasks]
     ctx['workflow'][tasks[n]] = ctx['result'][tasks[n-1]]

-Workflow information is to be stored on the server, but is corrently lost.
+Workflow information is to be stored on the server, but is currently lost.

 While task dependencies propagate their results to dependents via: